jnozzi/cocoadev.com/markdown/IntegerToString.md

 I am trying to solve question 6 of chapter 6 in Stephen Kochan's book Programming In Objective-C. The questions asks you to write a program that will translate numbers into words.
 For instance if you type "932", the program's output should be "nine three two".
 I can't figure out how to accomplish this.
 The book's website only gives answers to odd-numbered questions, so this one isn't listed there. ----

 Specifically, you need to consider that what you typed is already a string.
 A string is comprised of individual characters.
 How would YOU go about reading out the individual digits?
 You'd look at each character in sequence and say the word, right?
 Since program methods are only procedures for doing stuff, you need to express this process in code.
 That is, for every  'character' in the string, match that character to its word equivalent and output as needed.
-Things to check out would be General/NSString and for / while looping (under "flow control" in most books) in your favorite General/ObjectiveC (or even C book).
+Things to check out would be NSString and for / while looping (under "flow control" in most books) in your favorite ObjectiveC (or even C book).

 ----

-I don't think I can use General/NSString because the book hasn't explored it yet so I'm assuming its possible without it.
+I don't think I can use NSString because the book hasn't explored it yet so I'm assuming its possible without it.
 I don't think i'll even need arrays.
 I do have working code but the problem is it returns output in the reverse order, so for "932" it returns "two three nine". i am extracting the the right most digit by using the modulus operator (%).
 I just need to know how to get the left digits in order... or is there a different approach to this?
 I'll post code in a while, I've gotta run right now.

 ----

 Well I really can't give you any more details as I have none from you.
 But be careful with printing material from a book - it is copyrighted material.
 An example probably falls under 'fair use', but I'm not sure of that.
 While using math operations in this way is certainly interesting, it's completely unnecessary and error-prone.
-If it's not an General/NSString, it's likely a General/CString.
+If it's not an NSString, it's likely a CString.
 But it's still a 'string of characters' - treat it as such.
 It's also worth mentioning that if your code encounters a non-numeric character, it will break.
 Iterating through each character will solve your reverse problem and the potential for bad user input (looping through each character and testing if it matches "1" "2" or "3", etc. will do nothing if it doesn't match, while your math approach assumes it's all numbers - bad move, crash city).

 ----